collorg/halfORM/README.md

  ↳ "halftest"."blog"."post"(author_first_name, author_last_name, author_birth_date)
 ```

-If we wanted to recover the `posts`, `events` and `comments` made by Gaston, we would just have to write:
+If we wanted to get the `posts`, `events` and `comments` made by Gaston, we would just have to write:

 ```py
 gaston = Person(last_name='Lagaffe', first_name='Gaston')